starwit-trainings/java-basics/05-advanced-java-concepts/Readme.md

     java -jar target/unit-tests.jar
 ```

+#### Concepts covered
+* A general introduction to unit tests can be found at [Wikipedia](https://en.wikipedia.org/wiki/Unit_testing).
+* See [here](https://www.atlassian.com/continuous-delivery/software-testing/code-coverage) how coverage of your code by unit tests is taken care of.
+* Framework used for this example is [jUnit](https://junit.org/junit5/).

 #### Tasks
 * run example and try various values for assertions
 * use assertEquals for testSorting - why is this better?